dgoldberg1900/GuitarPedal_FPGA/README.md

 # 🎸 FPGA Digital Guitar Pedal

-This project implements a real-time digital guitar pedal using an FPGA and Verilog.
+This project implements a real-time digital guitar pedal using an FPGA and VHDL.
 The system captures a live guitar signal, processes it using digital logic to apply audio effects like distortion or delay, and outputs the modified signal to an amplifier or speaker.

 ##  Overview

-The goal is to demonstrate real-time audio signal processing using a hardware design implemented in Verilog on an FPGA development board (e.g., Nexys A7).
+The goal is to demonstrate real-time audio signal processing using a hardware design implemented in VHDL on an FPGA development board (e.g., Nexys A7).
 Effects will be selected and controlled using onboard switches and buttons.

 ##  Features (Planned)